South Dakota Freedom Caucus: Environmental issues

 In 2023, members of the Freedom Caucus rallied in favor of a law that would prohibit the use of eminent domain for climate capture pipeline projects.
 The Caucus' leader in the House called on Noem to convene a special session to resolve the issue.

 Legislative process

 In 2023, the Caucus accused Noem of acting beyond her office's constitutional authority by introducing bills in the legislature without the support of any member, undermining the state's separation of powers.
-Caucus member Rep. Tony Randolph introduced a bill that would require the Governor to get a legislative sponsor before introducing legislation.
+Caucus member Rep. Tony Randolph introduced a bill that would require the Governor to have a legislative sponsor before introducing legislation.

-In a scorecard published by the Voter Defense Association of South Dakota, Freedom Caucus members were ranked among the most against laws promoting ballot initiatives and other voter-led efforts.
+In a scorecard published by the Voter Defense Association of South Dakota, Freedom Caucus members were ranked among the most against laws promoting ballot initiatives and other voter-led legislative efforts.